I love making my own homemade creams and this beeswax body moisturizer lotion recipe is one of the latest additions to my arsenal.

-- 20 drops rose essential oil (find it here)
+- 20 drops of rose essential oil (find it here)

-- 20 drops geranium essential oil (find it here)
+- 20 drops of geranium essential oil (find it here)

 Check this recipe if you want to make your own rose water.

-Once the wax is melted remove it from the heat.
-Remove the water too.
+Once the wax is melted, remove it from the heat and the water.

 Add the cornstarch and keep blending.

 Place the mixture in the freezer for about 15 minutes to speed up the cooling process.